angular-package/type/README.md

 ### Callback

-The third step is to handle the result before it returns with an optional payload by using the callback function cause it's possible to send it to our error logger (e.g. [sentry.io](https://sentry.io)) or even to change the result.
-The default callback function is used to properly return the result of the check.
+To handle the result of the check(before it returns) with an additional payload there is a callback function, so it is possible to, for example, send it to error tracker [sentry.io](https://sentry.io) or even to change the value of the result and then return.
+The default callback function is used to return the result of the check.

 #### `resultCallback()`